ines-tools/.github/profile/README.md

 - an open certification process [ines-certify](https://github.com/energy-modelling-workbench/ines-certify)
 - a set of [data-pipelines](https://github.com/energy-modelling-workbench/data-pipelines) feeding into ines-spec

 The next section shows an example of a workflow that uses these tools.
 The example workflow is implemented in [Spine Toolbox](https://github.com/Spine-tools/Spine-Toolbox) but not all workflows need to be implemented that way - one could also do hand-made scripts or have another GUI.
-However, data transformations are facilitated by ines-spec and spine-data-model and currently the only API to those is [SpineDB-API](https://github.com/spine-tools/Spine-Database-API) (that Spine Toolbox uses under the hood).
+However, data transformations are facilitated by ines-spec and spine-data-model and currently the only API to those is [SpineDB-API](https://github.com/spine-tools/Spine-Database-API) (that also Spine Toolbox uses under the hood).

 ## Example Workflow